Genetic history of North Africa: E1b1b1b (Haplogroup E-M81); formerly E3b1b, E3b2

-The general parent Y-chromosome Haplogroup E1b1b (formerly known as E3b), which might have originated in North Africa, the Horn of Africa or Western Asia is by far the most common clade in North and Northeast Africa and found in select populations in Europe, particularly in the Mediterranean and South Eastern Europe.
+The general parent Y-chromosome Haplogroup E1b1b (formerly known as E3b), which might have originated in North Africa, the Horn of Africa or Western Asia, is by far the most common clade in North and Northeast Africa and found in some populations in Europe, particularly in the Mediterranean and South Eastern Europe.
 E1b1b reaches Greece, Malta and the Balkan region in Europe but is not as high there as it is among North African populations.

 Outside of North and Northeast Africa, E1b1b's two most prevalent clades are E1b1b1a (E-M78, formerly E3b1a) and E1b1b1b (E-M81, formerly E3b1b).